Buying a new or used custom powerboats isn’t as painful as it’s made out to be, provided you know what to keep an eye out for.

 - Propeller and shaft

 If you are purchasing a used boat, be sure to also check the maintenance history, storage history, hours logged and ensure everything is in working order.
-This includes lights, batteries, hatches, horns, etc.
+This includes lights, batteries, hatches, horns, etc. And as the engine of the boat forms the core part of the boat, you must definitely check out some saltwater trolling motor reviews before you decide to enhance your boat’s functionalities.

 An independent marine surveyor can be a valuable asset when purchasing a used boat.
 The National Association of Marine Surveyors and the Society of Accredited Marine Surveyors both offer licensed professionals to help you evaluate the condition of the vessel and make an educated decision.